matthewselby/Slides/archetypes/default.md

 # Hello world!

-This is my first slide.
+This is a slide 💥